pboivin/filament-peek/docs/builder-field-previews.md

 ## Automatically Updating the Builder Preview (Experimental)

 By default, the Builder Editor is not reactive.
 Updating the fields won't automatically refresh the preview iframe.
 You can enable the `showAutoRefreshToggle` in the [configuration](./configuration.md).
 This will add a checkbox in the header of the Editor panel in the preview modal.
 Activating this checkbox will make all fields in the Editor behave as `lazy()`.
-The preview modal will be refreshed automatically each time the focus is taken out of a field (clicking away).
+The preview modal will be refreshed automatically each time the focus is taken out of a field (e.g. pressing the `Tab` key or clicking away).

 **Note**: Options marked as experimental may break in future releases.